jorop/landscaping-docs/docs/README.md

 - Architects
 - Visualization Artists

-> Completely automated, just drop in the data or use `Landscaping Mapbox` extension to auto-download GIS data from mapbox
+> Completely automated, just drop in the data or use `Landscaping Mapbox` extension to auto-download geospatial data from mapbox

 ## Highlights

-- Import GIS raster and vector data to create Landscapes or Open Worlds
+- Import geospatial data in raster and vector formats to create Landscapes or Open Worlds
 - Supported file formats are GeoTiff, ASCII, HGT, GeoPackage, Shapefile, GeoJSON
 - No preprocessing of data necessary
 - No limit because of full tiled landscape support (World Composition and World Partition)